Charles Lu, PhD student at MIT Media Lab

 Research Intern Microsoft Research, Redmond

-Working on data attribution in large language models to identify the influence of training data on model outputs.
+Working on training data attribution for large language models in the Deep learning Group.

 2024